 Patellar tendonitis is an overuse injury affecting the patellar tendon which lies between the inferior pole of the patella and tibial tuberosity.
 Over-stress leads to inflammation of the tendon and is commonly known as Jumper’s Knee.
 Pain is typically located at the inferior pole of the patella.
 Patellar tendinopathy is a more severe form of the condition where degenerative features set in with a constitutional change in the tendon.

-The extensive use of extensor mechanism of quadriceps muscles mainly in sports, especially those involving jumping, running and kicking may lead to the problem.
-Excessive jumping and landing on flexed knee puts tremendous strain on the patellar tendon.
-Initially the damage may be minor and recover with adequate rest but if the tendon is repeatedly strained the damage may progressively become worse, causing pain and dysfunction and eventually irreversible change to the tendon matrix.
-The result is a patellar tendinopathy.
+The extensive use of the extensor mechanism of quadriceps muscles mainly in sports, especially those involving jumping, running, and kicking may lead to the problem.
+Excessive jumping and landing on flexed knee put tremendous strain on the patellar tendon.
+Initially, the damage may be minor and recover with adequate rest but if the tendon is repeatedly strained the damage may progressively become worse, causing pain and dysfunction and eventually irreversible change to the tendon matrix.
+The result is patellar tendinopathy.

-A tendon injury may occur at following three junctions –
+A Tendon Injury may occur at the following Three Junctions –